digitaltembo/readings/_posts/2014-05-22-Whistling-Vivaldi:-And-Other-Clues-to-How-Stereotypes-Affect-Us-(Issues-of-Our-Time).md

 ---
+title: "Whistling Vivaldi:"
-title: "Whistling Vivaldi: And Other Clues to How Stereotypes Affect Us (Issues of Our Time)"
+subtitle: "And Other Clues to How Stereotypes Affect Us (Issues of Our Time)"
 author: Claude M. Steele
 authorSort: Steele, Claude M.
 pageCount: 242